sabbour/azure-functions-media-workflow/README.md

 Once this function receives a notification message (EncodingJobMessage) on the queue from Azure Media Services, it will inspect it, and if the message states that the job has been encoded it will create a Streaming Locator for the Output Asset, publish it with a 10-year streaming policy then put a message on another queue with the asset details.

+**IMPORTANT:**: You need to have at least one Streaming Endpoint in the Running state in order for the publshing to work.

 ## ProcessPublishingMessage Function